Kyagara/equinox/README.md

 ## Todo

--   Review the cache and rate limiting implementation
+-   Review the cache and rate limiting implementation, the rate limit definitely needs work, I don't think its a good implementation
--   Add a way to define a custom TTL per endpoint method
+-   Add a way to define a custom TTL per endpoint method, low priority
 -   Improve Data Dragon support

 ## Installation